1800Kon/BulletHell/README.md

 * The player may beat the game by shooting down all of his enemies and beating the final boss, after which the game ends.

 ## Objective
-The main objective of the game is to shoot down all of the enemy ships and defeat the final boss of the game without getting hit.
+The main objective of the game is to shoot down all of the enemy ships and defeat the final boss of the game without dying getting hit.

 ## Technology used
 The game will make use of the HTML5 canvas to draw elements to the screen and utilize javascript for all the necessary logic.
 The p5.js framework will be used as it provides the possibility to implement an efficient collision detection system which is vital for the proper functionality of the game.
 Jquery will also be utilized for certain functions of the game and .